 GMB listing for your law firm is important in this consumer search because your law firm will be one of the red markers on Google Maps.

-So, you need to make sure that you have a Google My Business listing, then complete the verification steps, and your law firm will be among the other firms that pop up in the maps.
+So, you need to make sure that you have a Google Business Profile listing, then complete the verification steps, and your law firm will be among the other firms that pop up in the maps.

 Your law firm will show up in the Google Local 3-Pack